 - 3.3.1.
 The Trusts Frequent Caller team (FCT) provides a robust framework which provides assurance as to the review and monitoring of identified frequent callers.
-The FCT report bi-monthly into the Frequent Caller Sub-Group and quarterly into the Professional Practice Guidelines and Pathways Sub-Group (PPGPSG) to ensure there is clinical oversight of the teams activities. - 3.3.2.
+The FCT report bi-monthly into the Frequent Caller Sub-Group (FCSG) and Professional Practice Group (PPG) to ensure there is clinical oversight of the teams activities. - 3.3.2.
 This governance process also ensures there is appropriate clinical oversight and review of any incidents involving frequent callers, particularly where the incident involves concerns around the timeliness of response.

 3.3.3.
 Clinical review also extends to all deaths in the ambulance service care or in the defined contact period (as per the Learning from Death guidance) for frequent callers subject to a patient response plan.
-Consideration is also given to all Serious Incidents (SIs) involving frequent callers.
+Consideration is also given to those cases highlighted as part of the Patient Safety Incident Response Framework (PSIRF).